-There are a number of different toppings you could use for this dish.
+There are a number of different toppings you could use for cottage pie.

 - Just use plain mashed potato, but dot with butter before putting it in the oven.

 - Peel and slice potatoes into about 1/8″rounds.
 Boil in salted water for 5 minutes until the potatoes are just starting to soften.
 Drain and cool.
-Arrange on top of the mince in overlapping layers, a bit like fishscales.
+Arrange on top of the ground beef in overlapping layers, a bit like fishscales.
 Sprinkle with salt, dot with butter and bake.

 - Use half and half quantities of potato and sweet potato for the mash.

 - Just cover the mash with cheese, and omit the breadcrumbs.

 To help you convert your recipes, I have created a handy Cookery Conversion Calculator which will convert ingredients between grams, ounces, tablespoons, cups and millilitres.
 I hope you will find it useful.